Madlines/simplebus/README.md

 ```

 ## Middleware
-You can register any number of middlewars in a command bus.
+You can register any number of middleware in a command bus.
 Each of them will be executed - one after another - when you tell a message bus to handle any kind of message.
 When all middleware are done message will be moved to proper handler or handlers.